-RUN EIH in bioeconomy will promote development and strengthening of regional and local research and innovation ecosystems and smart economic transformation, in line with regional/national smart specialisation strategies.
-However, challenges in bioeconomy are regional, national and world-wide thus the ecosystem covers other partners than only regional.
+The RUN-EU EIH in Bioeconomy will promote development and strengthening of regional and local research and innovation ecosystems and smart economic transformation, in line with regional/national smart specialisation strategies.
+However, challenges to the bioeconomy are regional, national and world-wide thus the ecosystem covers other partners than only regional.

-Base of the ecosystem is regional; farmers and other companies in primary production, companies in waste management, food industry, companies producing, processing, refining or utilizing side streams or bio-based compounds/materials.
+The ecosystem is primarily focused on the regional; farmers and other companies in primary production, companies in waste management, food industry, companies producing, processing, refining or utilizing side streams or bio-based compounds/materials.
 Ecosystem contains also companies working in green infrastructure, construction or water management.
-Public sector, citizens and policy makers are an important part of the ecosystem as well.
-Since the bioeconomy sector is fairly wide, the RUN EIH in Bioeconomy has chosen four thematic areas to focus on.
+The public sector, citizens and policy makers are important elements of the ecosystem as well.
+Since the Bioeconomy sector is wide, th-EUe RUN EIH in Bioeconomy has chosen four thematic areas to focus on.

-Thematic areas chosen to focus on in RUN EIH in Bioeconomy
+Thematic areas chosen for the RUN-EU EIH in Bioeconomy

-In the field of bioeconomy RUN bioeconomy hub will concentrate on four thematic areas to fulfil the needs of the future demands.
+In the field of bioeconomy RUN bioeconomy hub will concentrate on four thematic areas to fulfil the needs of the future demands:

 - 1. Smart Food Security and Sustainable Food Production - 2.
 Smart Value chain from Waste to Sustainable Products - 3.
 Smart Utilization of Water - 4.
-Smart Built Environment ecosystem services 2) Fair, healthy, and environmentally friendly food systems from primary production to consumption 3) Circular Economy and bioeconomy 4) Clean environment and zero pollution and 5) Lands, oceans and water for climate action.
+Smart Built Environment

+Thematic areas will support Horizon Europe programme pillar II, cluster 6 (Food, Bioeconomy, Natural Resources, Agriculture and Environment) and its destinations 1) Biodiversity and ecosystem services 2) Fair, healthy, and environmentally friendly food systems from primary production to consumption 3) Circular Economy and bioeconomy 4) Clean environment and zero pollution and 5) Lands, oceans and water for climate action.
 More detailed research focus areas are listed below.

-Thematic areas will support Horizon Europe programme pillar II cluster 6 (Food, Bioeconomy, Natural Resources, Agriculture and Environment) and its destinations 1) Biodiversity and